 The leading German military virtue is steadfastness, and that applies to the working and suffering homeland as well as to the fighting front.
 We realize that we are repeating something that has often been said.
 However, a truth is no less valid because it is expressed daily.
 We also realize that the toughness of our battle and military leadership in the midst of a growing crisis arouses resistance, a kind of lethargy, from soft and weak characters, weariness and apathy from those particularly hard hit by the war, doubts and hopelessness in unbelieving hearts, those worn out by the hardness of the age.
 We do not want to take any steps against them as long as they do their duty and attempt to replace their lack of courage with at least a certain degree of outward behavior.
 There will always be weaklings who cannot wait for the coming decision, and who in fear would like to commit suicide.
 Strong and courageous fanatics must face them.
 They must lead them back to the right path, and depending on the situation and opportunities, call them to order with an educational or firm or commanding word.
 We all bear a multitude of sorrows, but no one may misuse them to bring down an even worse misery on our whole people.
 That applies to each individual, even under the most tragic circumstances.

 We must face such uncertainty in a hard and unsentimental way.
 Most of the time, it is not those who have suffered the most in the war who claim the right to complain the loudest.
 They quietly do their duty, thinking of their beloved dead who sacrificed for the fatherland, and who must not have died in vain.
 Most of those who speak up have the least cause to do so, and they above all deserve a firm rebuke.
-Most of the time, they do not know what they are doing, and what would happen if people listened to them.
+Most of the time, they do not know what they are doing or what would happen if people listened to them.
 They are like a drowning man who grips his rescuer so firmly that both risk going under.
 He who has kept his head may use any means to save himself and the one he is rescuing.
 We who stand for the eternal idea of the Reich have a similar task today.
 We have sworn an oath to the Führer and our cause.
 We must give the weak and the wavering an example, extending to them material and, even more importantly, spiritual support, if necessary with hard and firm words that will send them back to their daily work, not making the mistake of accepting their weakness and therefore increasing it.

 Hard times need hard people.
 Our age is the hardest that mortal men have ever had to face.
 We have faced setback after setback, but that is no reason to resign and let things take their course.
 They will not give up if we give up.
 We face bloodthirsty and revenge-seeking enemies who want to realize their devilish threats if we give them the chance.
 No one may deceive himself about that.
 One side wants to deal with the German people through executions and deportations to Siberia, the other to decimate and exterminate us through terror and starvation.
 It would be foolish to believe it will not be all that bad.
 It would be even worse than that, should we give it a chance.
 We therefore consider it our national duty to warn against the danger, and to repeat it even if it becomes boring over time, to make our people aware of an alternative more threatening than ever before that stands before us.
 When the burdens of this war are finally taken from us, we will devote ourselves to the new tasks of peace.
 But as long as they rest on our shoulders, we all have but one command: to resist the enemy with silent determination, to resist at any price, not to waver or grow weak, and to hold the flag of our faith all the more firmly the more it is threatened, the more tattered that holy banner flies through the storms.